 Without further ado, let’s get into what Cleome is all about, and what you can do with it in your landscape.

 You won’t need much to get Cleome hassleriana started in your garden, except for the seeds or plants themselves and a sunny location for them to take off.

 Let’s get right to it so you can get started right away.

 What Is Cleome?

-Cleome, sometimes called spider flower, spider plant, or grandfather’s whiskers, will typically reach a height of up to five feet, though dwarf cultivars exist.
+Cleome, sometimes called spider flower, spider plant (not to be confused with Chlorophytum comosum), or grandfather’s whiskers, will typically reach a height of up to five feet, though dwarf cultivars exist.